 Your pooch will also reach its sexual maturity between six months and eight months of age.
 If your dog is not neutered it may show interest in female dogs, and your female dog if not spayed, will enter the stage of heat.
 By this time the puppies will naturally start to lift legs to urinate and mark areas, so it’s the ultimate time to perform the potty training.

 As the pup is now in adolescent age, its energy level will decrease.
-In this phase, the pet may also display a destructive behavior, which is usually due to boredom, and an increase in confidence and energy levels.
+In this phase, the pet may also display destructive behavior, which is usually due to boredom, and an increase in confidence and energy levels.
 Therefore try to keep your pet engaged and start with training sessions or hire a personal trainer.
 Playing fetch and using French bulldog toys can be a great solution for keeping a pet entertained.

 Health and care

 Besides getting essential vaccines, your French bulldog puppy should visit a vet approximately every 6 months.
-If you notice any unusual behavior or a sign of illness, visit a vet in meanwhile to discuss your concerns.
+If you notice any unusual behavior or a sign of illness, visit a vet in the meanwhile to discuss your concerns.

 Other health and care routines include regular nail trimming, grooming, tail pocket cleaning, ear cleaning, and paw care.
 As one of the best paw balms for French bulldogs, we suggest you check the following one.